tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * Configure the git CLI user credentials from the terminal.
 * Clone a repository using git clone.
-* Explain how git branching works in the context of versioning systems.
-* Create local and remote branches using the git CLI.
 * Modify git repositories by adding, committing, and pushing files.
 * Create markdown files and implement its additional visual capabilities: text formatting, images, links.
 * Collaboratively write a FinTech case study in markdown, hosted on an online git repository.